The Subscapularis Muscle

 Phases of Frozen Shoulder

-Freezing: You will gradually have more and more pain until the shoulder capsule starts freezing and you lose range of motion.
+Freezing: You will gradually experience more pain until the shoulder capsule starts freezing and you lose range of motion.
 This phase lasts from 6 weeks to 9 months.

 Thawing: The range of motion slowly starts to return.
-Getting full range of motion back typically takes 6 months to 2 years.
+Getting a full range of motion back typically takes six months to 2 years.

 How Frozen Shoulder Occurs